AvolitesLtd/TitanManual/docs/palettes/editing-palettes.md

     <Keys.SoftKey>View/Hide Nested Palettes</Keys.SoftKey> sets whether or not the view shows the
     actual attribute value or just the name of the nested palette.

--   When the palette contains shapes, the context menu option \[View Shapes\] will open the Shape View showing all the shapes with their parameter.
+-   When the palette contains shapes, the context menu option <Keys.SoftKey>View Shapes</Keys.SoftKey> will open the Shape View showing all the shapes with their parameter.
 Clicking <strong>View</strong> will open the <strong>Shape Fixture View</strong> which lets you edit the fixtures running the shape; the <strong>Add Fixtures</strong> menu button will add selected fixtures into the shape.